Clean Air Zones (CAZ) in the UK – the 2023 guide

-There’s a growing number of emission zones around the UK that charge car and van drivers in highly polluting vehicles.
-Clean Air Zones (CAZ) and Low Emission Zones (LEZ) in the UK largely follow the same standard frameworks, but it’s important to know the specific rules that apply to each city.
-Most importantly, you need to know how to check that your vehicle is compliant if you want to avoid paying the daily charges when driving in these vicinities.
+Clean Air Zones (CAZ) and Low Emission Zones (LEZ) in the UK largely follow the same standard frameworks, but the rules vary from city to city.
+It’s increasingly important to check that your vehicle is compliant if you want to avoid paying the daily charges when driving in these places.

-From London’s ULEZ and Birmingham’s CAZ, to the four LEZ in Scotland, and more, in this guide we cover the rules and charges associated with all the Clean Air Zones and Low Emission Zones in the UK.
+This guide covers the rules and charges associated with all the Clean Air Zones and Low Emission Zones in the UK.
 Read on to learn more.

 What is a Clean Air Zone / CAZ?

-Clean Air Zones are defined geographical areas where certain types of vehicles are required to comply with emissions standards, or pay a fine.
-In the UK, there are currently four classes of CAZ, ranging from only high-pollution, commercial vehicles, to all passenger vehicles.
+Clean Air Zones are defined areas where certain types of vehicles are required to comply with emissions standards, or pay a fine.
+In the UK, there are currently four classes of CAZ; A, B, C and D. Class A is the least stringent and Class D is the most stringent.

 Class | Vehicle type |